bergos/bergnet.org/source/_posts/ligand-binding-deep-learning.md

 I also used the 5ht2a receptor for testing and also tried just the ChEMBL database without alternatives.
 The quality for the neural network should increase by a significant amount using the bigger dataset and the alternatives.

+Edit: I was pointed to the paper [Learning to SMILE(S)](https://arxiv.org/abs/1602.06289), which seems to be the first public paper about the method to feed molecules to neural networks.